Paul Lewis, piano

 8:00 PM, Mahaney Center for the Arts, Concert Hall

 Twelve years ago, Performing Arts Series director Paul Nelson was the first presenter to invite now-internationally acclaimed pianist Paul Lewis to perform in the states.
 Since then, many Middlebury performances and awards for Lewis have transpired; so it seems only fitting that Lewis should return to play Beethoven’s last three piano sonatas (opp.
 109–111) for Nelson’s final concert as series director.
 A reception honoring Nelson and his 30 years directing the series follows the concert.
-Professor Greg Vitercik, chair of the music department, offers a pre-concert lecture at 7:15 PM in Room 221.
+Professor Larry Hamberlin, of the music department, now offers the pre-concert lecture at 7:15 PM in Room 221.
 Sponsored by the Performing Arts Series with support from Performing Arts Series Society members Leif Magnusson ’69 and Charlotte Sibley ’68, in honor of Paul Nelson.